 Exceptions to the above rule include items paid for on an annual or periodic basis (e.g. subscriptions, insurance premiums, etc.) where the accounts still show an annual equivalent cost.
-Housing benefit payments are paid every four weeks.
-Where a payment run spans the yearend it is accounted for in the year that it is included in the Government's annual Housing Benefit Subsidy claim so that income and expenditure are recorded in the same period.
-It is not expected that these exceptions are material to the overall accounting position.
+It is not expected that the effect to be material to the overall accounting position.